 - Tuesday and Thursday party dates: Enter the park as early as 3 pm.

-All guests without an Oogie Boogie Bash ticket will leave starting at 6 pm.
-The hours of the mix-in will be busy as regular guests “mix-in” with the party guests.
-What are good things to do during this time?
+What are good things to do during the park mix-in?
 Halloween party activities (like trick or treating) don’t begin until 6 pm but you can enjoy the rest of the park including rides and shows.
+Maxpass is included in the Oogie Boogie Bash party tickets, which includes FASTPASS and photo downloads.
 I’d recommend grabbing a FASTPASS for one of the attractions you don’t plan on doing during the party.
+Or meet with a Disney favorite character dressed in their Halloween costume.
 Be sure to eat dinner before the party begins too!
 You don’t want to use up your limited Oogie Boogie Bash time sitting down for a meal.

 Oogie Boogie Bash with Kids

 From babies to teens, the Oogie Boogie Bash has guaranteed something for all ages.
-Are your kids all about candy collecting, the dance parties, favorite Disney characters or just going on all the rides?
+Are your kids all about candy collecting and the dance parties?
+Meeting favorite Disney characters or just going on all the rides?
 You’ll absolutely want to take note of each activity pre-visit.
 A regular party going guest is going to be hard-pressed to experience everything in a single night.
 Have a rough plan so you’ll be able to plot out your evening.

-These are the expected offerings during Oogie Boogie Bash – A Disney Halloween Party:
+These are the offerings during Oogie Boogie Bash – A Disney Halloween Party: